paulmiggiels/DADyndns/README.md

 # DADyndns
-Bash script for dynamic DNS via the DirectAdmin API

-# DADyndns

 Bash script/client for dynamic DNS via the DirectAdmin API.
 Updates the DNS records for one or several subdomains for the script that this server runs on.